Mesothelioma Survivor Deals with Pain 15 Years After Surgery

 EPP Surgery and Prayer Worked for Him

 Crisler has become an exception in more ways than one.
-Rarely does anyone diagnosed with pleural mesothelioma live more than five years, even with the best multidisciplinary treatment regimen.
+Rarely does anyone diagnosed with pleural mesothelioma exceed the average life expectancy, even with the best multidisciplinary treatment regimen.

 He remains a living testament to the effectiveness of the extrapleural pneumonectomy (EPP) — the most aggressive surgery a mesothelioma patient can undergo.
 In a 12-hour procedure at Brigham and Women’s Hospital in Boston, surgeons removed one lung, the lining around his heart and lungs, and parts of his diaphragm.